Queens Park, Bedford: History

+Demography

 Queens Park has hosted many communities migrating to the Bedford area over the 20th century, firstly Irish and Italian families, followed by Asians, Africans, and most recently, people from Eastern Europe.

-The engineering works survived in Queens Park for over 100 years, but over that time a great number of other businesses and shops have established themselves in the area.
-Today, Queens Park is one of the most established and centrally located areas in Bedford.

-Bedford Town Football Club played in the area between 1913 - 1981, and again briefly upon re-formation in the early 1990s.

 Governance

 Queens Park is an unparished area, with all community services under the direct control of Bedford Borough Council.
-Queens Park elects two councillors to Bedford Borough Council, both councillors are currently from the Labour Party.
+Queens Park elects three councillors to Bedford Borough Council.
+In the election held on 4 May 2023, all three councillors elected represented the Labour Party.
+The ward boundaries are Biddenham to the north, the River Great Ouse to the south, the Midland Main Line railway line to the east, and Great Denham and Bedford Golf Club to the west.

 Economy

-There are a great many shops serving the Queens Park population, which are a mix of mostly independent retailers, with a few chain stores.
 Ford End Road acts as the "high street" for the area, and includes independent supermarkets, deli's, takeaway restaurants, and a Tesco Express store.
-There are more shops and businesses located on Iddesleigh Road, including convenience stores and Queens Park's post office.
+Further shops and businesses are located on Iddesleigh Road, including convenience stores and Queens Park post office.
+Today, Queens Park is an established area of Bedford.

-One of the largest businesses in the area is the 'Eagle Brewery' (operated by Marston's Brewery).
-The brewery is now the largest employer in Queens Park after the closure of the Allen's Engineering Works in 2000.
+The 'Eagle Brewery' on Havelock Street was established by Charles Wells Ltd and opened by Prince Richard, Duke of Gloucester on 18 May 1976.
+Marston's acquired the brewery in May 2017.
+In November 2022, it was announced that the brewery would be sold to Spanish-based brewer S A Damm.
+All 67 employees would be retained.